Dhackodac/android.Blocnote/README.md

 # android.Blocnote
-An application developed with Kotlin.
+An application developed with Kotlin, inspired by the Purple Giraffe course.